AI agents, applied

 A near-universal operational question for agentic systems: how do PDFs, Word docs, spreadsheets get from the file system into the agent’s context.
 There are three architectures, and harnesses spread across them.

 1. Native multimodal model.
 The model itself ingests the document binary (or rendered pages) and processes text plus charts plus layout in one go.
 Highest fidelity.
-Only frontier closed-weight models (Claude, GPT-4o, Gemini) currently do this well; most local open-weight models cannot.
+Only frontier closed-weight models (Claude, GPT-5.x, Gemini) currently do this well; most local open-weight models cannot.

 2. Frontend- or harness-side text extraction.
 The client runs a PDF→text library and drops the result into context.
 Loses charts and visual layout but is usually fine for prose-heavy documents.